 Resolute Forest Products’ long-term competitiveness is tied to the ability to recruit, develop and retain top-quality employees with the right skills.
 We are committed to implementing new human resource practices to retain employees and renew our workforce.
 Our focus is on implementing new leadership and human resources practices to create an inclusive workplace.
 We are building a strong corporate culture that attracts results-driven and action-oriented employees and allows natural leaders to grow.

 We work diligently with employees and union leadership on the mutually beneficial renewal of collective agreements.
-In 2020, we renewed collective agreements covering 1,310 employees – six agreements covering 621 employees in Canada, and agreements covering 689 unionized paper and tissue mill employees in the U.S. In addition, we hired 970 new permanent and temporary employees, raising our employer profile through targeted recruitment practices.
-We also hired 580 student and seasonal workers, and recorded 52 internal promotions.
+In 2021, we hired 1,490 new permanent and temporary employees, raising our employer profile through targeted recruitment practices.
+We also hired 187 student and seasonal workers, and recorded 210 internal promotions.
+For more information on collective agreements, please visit our Labor Relations page.

-As part of our commitment to developing an understanding of the attraction and retention challenges faced in each of our operating regions, our corporate human resources team helped execute development plans for each of our operations in 2020, in addition to calibrating a high-level development plan for the company.
-With respect to assessing salaried employees, we combined several processes – namely, the effectiveness appraisal, talent review and succession planning – into one streamlined process, by function and/or by facility.
+As part of our commitment to developing an understanding of the attraction and retention challenges faced in each of our operating regions, our corporate human resources team helped execute development plans for each of our operations in 2021 that include:

 We have in place a Diversity Policy designed to ensure equal consideration and opportunities to all employees.
-In 2020, Resolute also adopted a board of directors-level diversity policy requiring a minimum of 25% representation of each gender (ie. male and female), as well as an executive leadership level diversity policy acknowledging diversity as a key factor in the company’s talent management strategy.
-In addition, we made a new commitment to train 100% employees on workplace respect and civility.
-All employees were trained by December 31, 2020, with the exception of Calhoun (Tennessee) management and a portion of U.S. hourly employees, who were trained in early 2021 due to delays caused by the COVID-19 pandemic.
+In early 2022, Resolute also adopted a board of directors-level diversity policy requiring a minimum of 30% representation of each gender (ie. male and female), building on the executive leadership level diversity policy that acknowledges diversity as a key factor in the company’s talent management strategy.
+In addition, we provided training to 100% of our new employees in line with our commitment to workplace respect and civility.

 These initiatives, combined with innovative immigration policies and programs, are providing solutions to our staffing challenges.

-We believe that our employees are an important factor in our success and that our organization is bettered through investing in the recruitment of new talent and developing the competencies of our people.
+We believe that our employees are an important factor in our success and that investing in the recruitment of new talent as well as encouraging the development of our existing workforce strengthens the foundation of our business.
 Over the next few years, many of our long-term workers will be taking a well-deserved retirement, and we will need to attract skilled candidates who are motivated and eager to learn.
 To rise to this challenge, we have built a workplace where our employees can learn, grow and contribute.

 In addition to participating in career days, open house events at schools and other community activities, we ramped up our efforts to recruit skilled employees in a more targeted way.